Roasted Cherry Tomato Soup Recipe

 What Herbs Are Added to This Healthy Roasted Tomato Soup?

-Other fresh herbs that work beautifully include sage, marjoram, and in limited quantity, tarragon.
-If you want to garnish with fresh herbs, think basil, small amounts of finely chopped fresh dill, and also carrot or fennel fronds.
+Other fresh herbs that work beautifully include sage, marjoram, and, in limited quantity, tarragon.
+Think basil, small amounts of finely chopped fresh dill, and carrot or fennel fronds if you want to garnish with fresh herbs.

 a baking tray, with lots of fresh cherry tomatoes and vegetables